AthenZ/athenz/docs/setup_ui.md

 [Node.js JavaScript Runtime](https://nodejs.org/en/)

-Verify that you have the required minimum version of `node` and `nodemon` binaries installed on your system and are included in your runtime path:
+Verify that you have the following versions of `node` and `nodemon` binaries installed on your system and are included in your runtime path: